Dhunge dhara: Basin

 In the Nepalese countryside a hiti may be no more than a stone or brick wall with a spout protruding from it, with some paving beneath the spout.
 In the cities, due to the natural flow of water (see below), the spouts are located in a basin below street level (hitigah), with the depth depending on need.
 This basin is built with a combination of stone and brick, where the floor is usually covered with stone slabs.
 The sides and bottom of the basin are made waterproof by coating them with a layer of kalo mato (a special type of black mud).
 This prevents water from the surrounding soil from seeping in.
 Similarly a low wall around the basin helps to keep surface runoff out and prevents debris from being carried in by the wind.
 Depending on the depth and overall size of the basin it can have terraces on several levels.
 The hiti can be accessed via one or more stone stairs.

 There is typically just one spout in the basin, but there are hitis with two, three, five, nine or more spouts, even up to a hundred and eight (the Muktidhara of Muktinath in Mustang District).

 Above the spout there is usually a shrine honoring a specific deity.
 The space below the spout is (almost without exception) adorned with a sculpture of Bhagiratha.
+This is especially true for dhunge dharas from the Malla period.
+Some of the earlier dhunge dharas display a yaksha or a pair of yakhsas, bearing the weight of the spout, instead of a Bhagiratha sculpture.

-Depending on the available space, there can be any number of other votive sculptures, like chaityas and lingas, in the basin.
+Depending on the available space, there can be any number of other votive sculptures in the basin.
+A combination Hindu and Buddhist sculptures, for instance a chaitya next to a lingam, can be found in many dhunge dharas of Nepal.

 In front of the spout there is a small pool to catch the water flowing from it.
 The surplus of water eventually disappears into a drain, and is guided towards another hiti, agricultural land or a pond (to be used for irrigation and other purposes).
 Sometimes the water is first directed towards several other hitis.
 In the case of Washa Hiti in Patan, for example, the water is first flowing towards Amrit Hiti, then to Dathu Hiti, then to Buincha Hiti.